-Each year a kindergarten roundup will be held to give parents an opportunity to sign their kindergarten children up for the next year.
-They will also have the opportunity to have their child screened using the DIAL-3 assessment.
+Each year a kindergarten roundup will be held in March to give parents an opportunity to sign their children up for the next school year.
+They will also have the opportunity to have their child screened using various assessments and screenings to determine current academic, social, and behavioral levels.